vinhjaxt/curl-php-class/README.md

 a php class make curl easier to use

 # What is this?
-* This is a php class use curl with php to make HTTP(S) Request
+* This is a php class use libcurl extension to make HTTP(S) Request